Kaleidosium/Kaleidosium.github.io/content/notebook/2023-03-27-what-is-your-flag.md

 ---

 This flag is an evolution on many previous designs that I have made through out my time as a vexillophile.
-Though I am no longer active around these circles, I still consider flags and other symbols of social constructs to be an interesting endeavour.
+Though I am no longer active around those circles, I still consider flags and other symbols of social constructs to be an interesting endeavour.